Tame the Beast from the East

 "While hundreds of thousands of households using older prepayment meters will be dreading the possibility of their lights going out and heating switching off, those with smart prepayment meters will be able to see at a glance how much credit they have remaining and if necessary top up from the warmth and safety of their sofas."

-For a selection of easy tips and tricks to keep warm at home, visit our Smart Ideas page.
+For a selection of easy tips and tricks to keep warm at home, visit our Smart Living page.

 Contact your energy supplier to arrange your smart meter installation.
 Smart meters are available at no extra cost to you.